Sepahsalar/42-minishell/README.md

 # 42-minishell
-A minimal shell implementation built for the 42 curriculum, providing basic Unix shell functionalities with custom command handling and process management.
-This project is built in C, focusing on replicating core behaviors of a typical Unix shell and enhancing understanding of process management, I/O handling, and system calls.
+A minimal shell implementation built for the `42` curriculum, providing basic Unix shell functionalities with custom command handling and process management.
+This project is built in `C`, focusing on replicating core behaviors of a typical Unix shell and enhancing understanding of process management, I/O handling, and system calls.

 This project is developed collaboratively by [Alireza Sohrabizadeh](https://github.com/Sepahsalar) and [Nima Nourinejad](https://github.com/nima-nourinejad).